-In your drive for a strong security posture, you may be wrestling with questions around eXtended Detection and Response (XDR) or have received inquiries from your C-suite about it.
+In your drive for a strong security posture, you may be wrestling with questions around Extended Detection and Response (XDR) or have inquiries from your C-suite about it.
 In the ever-growing cybersecurity alphabet soup, what is XDR?
 Should it be part of your security plan?

 Defining and Delivering XDR

 Googling XDR leads to countless definitions and descriptions.
 Gartner’s definition of XDR is that it “is a platform that integrates, correlates, and contextualizes data and alerts from multiple security prevention, detection, and response components.”
 XDR also aims to reduce product sprawl, alert fatigue, integration challenges, and operational expenses.

 The three basic buckets of XDR are:

 Central depository for analytics